Early Years Teacher Birth to 5 leading to Early Years Teacher Status (EYTS) PGCE

 Why choose this course

 The course is delivered by experienced professionals at our Kingston Hill campus, which features excellent facilities.
-When studying part-time, we recognise the importance of stepping away from your professional work.
+When studying, we recognise the importance of stepping away from your professional work.
 Our campus offers inspiring study locations, including the Nightingale Centre, a modern library with extended hours, a café, and zoned study areas.

 You’ll also have access to a wealth of specialist education resources, including books, journals, and online materials.
 As well as computers and our innovative virtual learning platform, Canvas.